MaxTheBeast300/Hist1900memex/docs/index.md

 ## To do

 - Figure out how to effectively include annotation with atomic notes instead of just summarizing and using the quotes.
+- Expand the visual mapping of the memex.
+- Expand sources and enrich perspective on the internet.

 ---